 Email: janell @ ashevillage dot org

-Email: jennifer @ ashevillage dot org
+Email: stacey @ ashevillage dot org

 Email: kristin @ ashevillage dot org

 Program Outreach & Administration: Kathryn Blau is a native North Carolinian, having migrated from the Piedmont to Asheville after earning a B.A. in Anthropology and Environmental Studies at UNC Chapel Hill.
 Her first two years in the Blue Ridge Mountains were spent coordinating volunteers and educating the public about the French Broad River with RiverLink and AmeriCorps.
 During that time she participated in a workshop at Ashevillage and fell in love with their work, vowing to one day be more deeply involved.
 A three-year stint on the West Coast got her hooked on all things gardening, homesteading, herbalism, and permaculture.
 While in Portland she was an AmeriCorps Team Leader, coordinating workshops and environmental service for the Northwest Service Academy’s Ecological Restoration Team.
 Kathryn thrives on the intersections between nature, culture, and spirituality and loves bringing these together as a part of the Ashevillage team.